 Hōonji Temple (報恩寺)

-From the Sanmon Gate, walking towards the main worship hall, there is a Rakan-dō Hall on the left.
-The building, completed in 1735 and renovated between 1850 and 1851, is where the 499 Rakan (Disciple) statues are enshrined.
-As their facial and body language is expressive and even humorous, you can almost hear a conversation between the disciples or what they are thinking!
+Hōonji is the temple we like the best in Morioka.
+In addition to its beautiful precinct, the 499 Rakan statues are interesting to see.
+As their facial and body language is expressive and even humorous, you can almost hear a conversation between the disciples or what they are thinking.
+We even found a Rakan doing the big heart pose!

 Morioka Hachimangū Shrine (盛岡八幡宮)